truenas/middleware/docs/userguide/freenas_sharing.rst

 `iSCSI SAN Configuration Guide <http://www.vmware.com/pdf/vsphere4/r41/vsp_41_iscsi_san_cfg.pdf>`_ for details.

-If you can see the target but not connect to it, check the "discovery authentication" settings in "Target Global Configuration".
+If you can see the target but not connect to it, check the "Discovery Auth" settings in "Target Global Configuration".

 If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to "Accept" in the vswitch.